-Find out how the Chilterns Box Woodland Project is researching the history of our valuable box woodlands and bringing to life the contribution they have made to national culture.
+Find out how the Chilterns Box Woodland Project was a Heritage Lottery Fund project to research the history of our valuable box woodlands and bring to life the contribution they have made to national culture.

 Wood from the Chilterns is used for a variety of purposes including firewood, charcoal, fencing, building timber, woodcrafts and furniture.
 High Wycombe has been the centre of the UK furniture industry for 200 years.